AviatrixSystems/Docs/HowTos/tag_firewall.rst

 2. Edit a Tag
 --------------

-Once a tag is created, you can Edit the tag.
+Once a tag is created, you can edit the tag.

 Editing is about adding a name to a CIDR address (network address or host address).
 Multiple Name<->CIDR pair can be added.
 When you are done Editing, click Update to take effect.